 - The HRC has a brightness limit which limits the flux per microchannel plate pore. - The HRC has a telemetry limit.
-Exceeding this limit, amongst other consequences, reduces observing efficiency.

-- The HRC has linearity limits.
+Exceeding this limit, amongst other consequences, reduces observing efficiency. - The HRC has linearity limits.
 Exceeding these limits voids the effective area calibrations. - The ACIS has a telemetry limit.
-Exceeding this limit, amongst other consequences, reduces observing efficiency. - The ACIS is subject to the effects of pulse pileup.
+Exceeding this limit, amongst other consequences, reduces observing efficiency. - The ACIS is subject to the effects of pileup.
+For high flux sources, when multiple photons arrive within a single CCD frametime, they may be counted as a single photon of higher total energy.
 Dealing with this effect requires careful planning of the observation. - The ACIS has a limit for the total amount of allowed flux in a pixel during an observation.
 The limit only impacts a small number of potential observations, primarily those of very bright sources that request the dither to be turned off.
 Please see Section 6.18.